olehrechukh/number-sums-solver/README.md

 # Number Sums Solver

-Number Sums Solver is a solver written in React and TypeScript for the mobile game Number Sums.
-It leverages four algorithms to efficiently solve the game puzzles.
+Number Sums Solver is a solver written in React and TypeScript for the mobile game [Number Sums](https://apps.apple.com/us/app/number-sums-numbers-game/id6449427809).
+It leverages four algorithms to solve the game puzzles efficiently.

 ## Key Features